redarezika/pokereact/README.md

 ##### Android (6.0+) (Using Expo)

-Run command to open Android emulator and run app:
+Run command to start using expo

 ```
 $ expo start